 Head of Department

 The role of the Head of Department is to ensure consistency across department areas.
 The Head of Department becomes involved in situations where a resolution cannot be found directly with the class room teacher.

 The role of the Form Tutor is to provide the first layer of pastoral care to our pupils.
 The Form Tutor sees their form group twice daily and is the first point of contact for issues to do with school that are not directly related to individual subjects.
 Concerns that pupils may be experiencing difficulties across a variety of curriculum areas or friendship issues are the types of issue that should be drawn to the attention of the Form Tutor.

 The role of the Head of Year is to oversee the welfare and performance of all pupils in the year group.
 This demanding role involves much work with individual pupils and work across subject staff and form tutors to ensure a good knowledge of all pupils.
 Contact with the Head of Year should be used to resolve issues or raise concerns that cannot be dealt with at form tutor level.
 In addition to this information of a sensitive nature that may affect the child can be raised at Head of Year level.

 Head of Key Stage

-Our Heads of Key Stage work closely with the Heads of Year, Director of Learning Support and Vice Principal Pastoral Care.
+Our Heads of Key Stage work closely with the Heads of Year, Director of Learning Support and Deputy Head Teacher(Pastoral Care).
 The Heads of Key Stage should be contacted where an issue cannot be dealt with by Head of Year.
 This is a rare occasion; often the Head of Key Stage will become involved where issues are of a serious and/or persistent nature.

 A Senior teacher can be contacted once all alternative points of contact have been exhausted.
-It is normal practice that any involvement with the Vice Principal Inclusion will occur through discussion with Heads of Key Stage.
+It is normal practice that any involvement with the Deputy Head Teacher Inclusion will occur through discussion with Heads of Key Stage.